MollocH/SpotifyRadioPlaylist/README.md

 - every song you play from now on will be added to the selected playlist
 - press stop to stop the session

+Please note: you can create a playlist in no time just by skipping to the next song every second (could be a feature in a future release to let the program create a playlist of x songs)

 Bugs & Feature request:
 You are welcome to report bugs and ask for new features!